-A comprehensive guide to Environmental Product Declarations
+A simple guide to Environmental Product Declarations

-An EPD comes in the form of a document that certifies the environmental impact of a material.
-It is usually valid for five years, and is generated according to the relevant standards: construction EPDs are based on the ISO 14044 and EN 15804 standards.
-EPDs help to achieve EPD and LCA credits in the following certification schemes: LEED, BREEAM, DGNB, HQM and others.
+An EPD is usually valid for five years, and is generated according to the relevant standards.
+Construction EPDs are based on the ISO 14040/14044, ISO 14025, EN 15804 or ISO 21930 standards.

 EPDs are built around the life-cycle assessment practice and methodology.
 However, their scope extends beyond life-cycle assessment, because of the additional requirements from the aforementioned standards and related frameworks.

 There are several types of EPDs that cover different life-cycle stages of a product:

 - Cradle-to-gate EPD involves only the manufacturing process and harvesting of a material.
 It has the minimum amount of data for life-cycle assessment.

 - Cradle-to-grave EPD includes the whole life-cycle of a product, specifically covering its maintenance and the end of life.
 If you wish to create an EPD for your product or utilize your manufacturer’s EPD, this is the option you should select.

 - Cradle-to-gate with options includes the minimum requirements that are present in the cradle-to-gate option with a few additional information modules from cradle-to-grave EPD variation.

 Download these selected EPDs created with One Click LCA and published in EPD program operators for inspiration.